processing/processing-sound/README.md

 If you have questions or problems using the library, the best place for help is the [Processing Discourse](https://discourse.processing.org/).
 Bugs can be reported on the [Github issues page](https://github.com/processing/processing-sound/issues), advanced users can also have a look at the library's full [JavaDoc documentation](https://processing.github.io/processing-sound/index.html?processing/sound/package-summary.html).

-For detailed changelogs and to download older releases, have a look at the [Github releases page](https://github.com/processing/processing-sound/releases).
+For detailed changelogs, have a look at the [Github releases page](https://github.com/processing/processing-sound/releases).

 ### Known issues